aravie/cs630-qemu-lab/README.md

 compiled for **Protected mode**.

-To boot with curses based graphic (console friendly), please pass 'G=0' to make, exit with 'ESC' + '2' to Qemu monitor console and the 'quit' command.
+To boot with curses based graphic (console friendly), please pass 'G=0' to make, exit with 'ESC' + '2' to Qemu monitor console and the 'quit' command, or use 'ALT' + '2' and 'quit'.

     $ make boot G=0